libp2p/docs/content/concepts/transports/webrtc.md

   certificate.

-Contrary to the standard WebRTC handshake process, the browser and server do not exchange the SDP.
+Contrary to the standard WebRTC handshake process, the browser and server do not exchange the SDP Offer and Answer.
 Instead, they employ a technique known as [SDP munging](https://webrtc.github.io/samples/src/content/peerconnection/munge-sdp/).
 This technique allows the browser node to simulate the exchange of an SDP, but in reality, it constructs it locally using the information provided by the server node's multiaddress.

 When establishing a WebRTC connection, the browser and server perform a standard DTLS handshake as part of the connection setup.
-DTLS is similar to TLS but is designed to work on an unreliable transport instead of an ordered byte stream like TCP.

 Of the three primary focuses of information security, a successful DTLS handshake only provides two: confidentiality and integrity.
-Authenticity is achieved by succeeding a [Noise handshake](../secure-comm/noise) following the DTLS handshake.
+Authenticity is achieved by succeeding the
+[Noise handshake](../secure-comm/noise) following the DTLS handshake.

 <!-- TO ADD DIAGRAM -->